 Direct debits and other alternative payment methods, initiated by the payee only and not the payer, are outside the scope of strong consumer authentication (SCA).

 Payments go through the 3DS2 filter provided by 2Checkout via our ordering engines.
 In our back end, we automatically check to see if the issuing bank supports 3DS 2.0.
 If it does, the information about the payment is sent along with a request for exemption only when applicable.
 If the issuing bank labels the payment as exempt from SCA, the customer does not have to go through any extra authentication steps and the payment is authorized.
 If the issuing bank labels the payment as risky or it needs additional information to verify the customer, they will ask for the payment to go through the extra layer of security provided by 3DS 2.0.

 Lastly, if the cardholder's issuing bank does not support the 3DS2 flow, the customers will be redirected via 3DS1, which acts as a fallback solution.

-Overall, the new 3DS 2.0 technology will improve the user experience and data transfer, as well as providing more data with less friction.
+Overall, the new 3DS 2.0 technology aims to improve the user experience and data transfer, as well as providing more data with less friction.
 This gives us more information so that we challenge potential fraud.
-Only the riskiest transactions will go through additional verification.
+Only the riskiest transactions go through additional verification.
 The rest of the transactions are authenticated in the back end and receive validation.

-By putting the shopper experience at the forefront of authentication, 3DS2 can be adopted without fear of drop off.
-Merchants will be able to process more successful transactions while being able to benefit from full liability for transactions where fraud is detected.
+3DS2 is putting the shopper experience at the forefront of authentication, while merchants benefit from full liability for transactions where fraud is detected.

 The European Commission presented the following scenarios in which online payments can be exempt from SCA: